• Skip to main content

 Whichever way you choose to cook your shish, make sure you take it out of the fridge for at least 30 minutes beforehand.
 This is so that the meat can get closer to room temperature and have an even cook throughout.

-If you’re baking the shish in the oven, line your baking tray with aluminium foil.
+If you’re baking the shish in the oven, line your baking tray with aluminium foil or parchment paper.
 This will help to prevent the kebabs from sticking to the tray.

-To make this shish kebab even better, dice some bell peppers and onions and thread them after each piece of meat.
+To make this shish kebab even better, I like add diced bell peppers and onions after each piece of meat.
 It will look colourful and taste great too.

 To prevent the lamb from sticking to the grill, make sure that you oil the grill before placing the lamb shish on it.
-Don’t miss this step!
+Don’t miss this step, otherwise it will get sticky and removal will be a difficult!

 Lamb meat cooked on grill